GigaSpaces-ProfessionalServices/xap-persist-training/xap-persist-training-lab2-solution/README.md

 ![Screenshot](./Pictures/Picture5.png)

-5.5 Congratulations,you have successfully deployed the BillBuddy application.
+5.5 Congratulations,you have successfully deployed the BillBuddy application.<br>
 Navigate through the application pages and investigate it.